 Primero, a few notes:

 - This webpage, “en español,” was first created for use by Spanish-speaking bicyclists in Monterey County.
-Spread the word by downloading and sharing this 2-to-a-page flier: Spanish half-page flier (Información en español sobre las bicicletas)
+Spread the word by downloading and sharing the above 2-to-a-page flier: Spanish half-page flier (Información en español sobre las bicicletas)

 - This webpage was expanded to also serve as a resource for others who care about the safety and enjoyment of Spanish-speaking bicyclists in Monterey County and elsewhere.

 - School teachers and administrators, police officers, health care providers, bike advocates doing outreach to Latinos/Hispanics, and others will likely appreciate your bringing these resources to their attention.
 Sharing resources helps us all accomplish more, even moreso in these times of severe budget cuts.